research programme

 • recursive admissibility logic,

-The present paper therefore functions as a formal research programme specification rather than a completed mathematical implementation.
+The present paper should therefore be understood as a research programme specification and methodological foundation rather than as a completed mathematical theory.

 The programme does not claim: